Worship Service Ministries

 Vergers wear black or gray robes and lead the procession carrying a staff (called a 'verge').
 They help organize the Chalice Bearers and Lectors before the services, and work closely with the acolyte teams and are charged with contributing to the Christian formation of acolytes and shaping their ministry.
-To find our more about becoming a verger, contact our Head Verger, Bob at or call 937-848-8509.
+To find our more about becoming a verger, contact our Head Verger, Chris at

 These lay ministers are trained and licensed to administer the wine at Communion.
 Many of our Chalice Bearers (also sometimes called Lay Eucharistic Ministers) also double as lectors and read one or more of the Lessons and/or lead the prayers of the people.
 To learn more please email